The mustard.co.uk guide to bike tax

-The vast majority of bikes do need to be taxed but there are some exceptions.
+The vast majority of bikes do need to be taxed, however there are some exceptions.

 If you have an electric motorcycle or scooter you don’t need to pay road tax, as long as the electricity comes from an external source or an electric storage battery that isn’t connected to a power source while moving.